silnrsi/fonts/fonts/sil/annapurnasil/README.txt

 Annapurna SIL provides glyphs for a wide range of Devanagari and Latin.
-For further information about this font, including Unicode ranges supported, Graphite and OpenType font features and how to use them, and licensing, please see the documentation on the website (https://software.sil.org/annapurna) or in the documentation subfolder of this font package.
+For further information about this font, including Unicode ranges supported, OpenType font features and how to use them, and licensing, please see the documentation on the website (https://software.sil.org/annapurna) or in the documentation subfolder of this font package.

 Annapurna SIL is released under the SIL Open Font License.
-Annapurna SIL is a trademark of SIL International.
+Annapurna SIL is a trademark of SIL Global.

 See the OFL and OFL-FAQ for details of the SIL Open Font License.
 See the FONTLOG for information on this and previous releases.